phisn/algebraic-server-reconciliation/docs/main.typ

 // be inspired by minecraft and send merkel trees of the state deltas to the server. the server can now decide which users
 // actually need state updates. games with big states could thereof save state transmission, which is most commonly correctly
 // predicted.

+/*
+- Since operating on deltas compared to full state has many advantages.
+Does operating on higher derivatives have even more advantages?
+This would solve the problem of falling or shooting things and the system would adjust.
+- We could instead of just adding the computed epsilon on top of the present, use a PID regulator to add it.
+The idea would be to reduce the amount of oscilliation in the system which is caused by overshooting errors.
+*/